AstroNik/WebAPI/README.md

 ---------------------------- CLUSTER ACCESS -----------------------------------

-In order to access the Kubernetes Cluster running on Digital Ocean.
+In order to access the Kubernetes Cluster running on Digital Ocean (credentials change every 7 days/ unless you already have access then it's fine).
 First download the file from our slack channel (ecoders-kubeconfig.yaml)

 Go to your user Folder C:\Users\YourName\ .kube folder